 A short drive further, the tour will stop at the Yamnuska Wolfdog sanctuary where dogs are rescued and cared for, a happy home for these beautiful animals.
-After and interpretive tour of the sanctuary.
-The tour continues east for a short distance along the Bow River and through the Wildcat hills to the town of Cochrane where the Cowboy Trail intersects the urban world.
-A classic cowboy lunch and a visit of Historic downtown will enjoyed along with some classic boutique stores.
+After an interpretive tour of the sanctuary the tour continues east for a short distance along the Bow River and through the Wildcat hills to the town of Cochrane where the Cowboy Trail intersects the urban world.
+A classic cowboy lunch and a visit to the Historic downtown will be enjoyed along with some classic boutique stores.

 Tour includes transportation, all entry fees and classic Cowboy lunch.

-- 12:30 leave Yamnuska tour for an authentic Western steak sandwich lunch at the old hotel down town Cochrane at 12:50, with some time to explore the main street.
+- 12:15: An authentic cowboy western steak sandwich lunch at the old hotel downtown Cochrane, with time to explore the main street and boutique shops

 - 2:00-3:30: Stockman Cowboy Museum, the guests will build their own brand, heat up branding irons on an open fire and brand a piece of barn board to take home with them

 - 3:45: Leave for Banff, driving the classic 1A highway through the iconic foothills of Alberta